 Just around the corner from this mural is the Princesshof, a ceramics museum.
 Maria Louise of the mural above lived in the building in the last years of her life and graphic artist M.C Escher was born here!

 However, this wasn’t our final destination, so we headed around a couple more corners before we reached De Grutterswinkel (grocery store).
 I couldn’t get a decent photo of the front of the shop because people kept walking in front of it!

-Basically this is an old grocery store that first opened in 1901.
-It later closed in 1973 but because everything was pretty much left in its original state a group of volunteers reopened it in 1992 as a shop, tea-room and museum.
-You can still buy all sorts of traditional sweets, breads and cakes, as well as actual licorice root, and take your purchases home in a brown paper bag.
+Basically, this is an old grocery store that first opened in 1901.
+It later closed in 1973 but because everything was pretty much left in its original state a group of volunteers reopened it in 1992 as a shop, tea room and museum.
+You can still buy all sorts of traditional sweets, bread and cakes, as well as actual liquorice root, and take your purchases home in a brown paper bag.

 Even in the shop there is a fascinating array of old store items such as dolls, tea and coffee tins and other grocery items that have clearly been sitting there for decades.

 You can sit in the tea room for some cake and coffee and/or visit the museum which shows how a small family would have lived in the rest of the building.

 We headed up the very steep, rickety stairs to have a look at the exposition room, which has changing displays and currently seems to be all the old Royal memorabilia someone could get their hands on as well as some old dolls, a radio and tea sets.

 Further along the hall is the display of traditional Dutch life, including the weird little cubby where the children would sleep, baby and all:

 The next room showed traditional living items and clothing, including an old sewing machine, spinning wheel, clogs and even a smuggler’s pram with a false base for when tea and coffee were contraband!